AC-AMunro/spdevfx-calendar-feed-webpart/README.md

 - If necessary, specify to use a proxy.
 Use this option if you encounter issues where your feed provider does not accept your tenant URL as a CORS origin.
 - If desired, specify how long (in minutes) you want to expire your users' local storage and refresh the events.
 - Exclude IE11 support with gulp parameter ```--NoIE11``` this is in-case-sensitive

-## Features

-This Web Part illustrates the following concepts on top of the SharePoint Framework:

-- Rendering different views based on size
-- Loading third-party CSS from a CDN
-- Excluding mock data from production build
-- Using @pnp/spfx-property-controls
-- Using @pnp/spfx-controls-react
-- Using localStorage to cache results locally
-- Creating shared components and services
-- Creating extensible services
-- Using a proxy to resolve CORS issues
-- Retrieving SharePoint events from a list with a filter

 ## Fixing ical.js issue